Connexions/coyote/README.rst

 statuses to pull from.
 At the same time, the web front-end allows for the creation and deletion of statuses.
 This makes sense, but could result in odd behavior if the statuses are removed from the front-end.
-However, chances are that it would only disable job status filtering results.
+However, chances are that it would only disable the filtering of job status results.

 The 'Blocked' status is something we will likely not use in the near future.
 The PyBit client implemenation uses this status in one place.
-When a build fails due to missing dependencies, the client sets the status to blocked.
-As a result the job gets republished/pushed back onto the queue.
+It is used when a build fails due to missing dependencies, in which case the client sets the status to blocked.
+As a result the job gets republished to the queue.

 PyBit Queue Design
 ~~~~~~~~~~~~~~~~~~